argotdev/planetscale-deno/README.md

 # How to use Planetscale with Deno

-Planetscale is a MySQL-compatible serverless database that developers can
+Planetscale is a MySQL-compatible serverless database that is designed with a developer workflow where developers can create, branch, and deploy databases from the command line.

-You can use the mysql2 package to connect to Planetscale, but they have recently released their own serverless driver, `@planetscale/database` which will be more useful for Deno applications.

-So, first we want to import the connect method from this package:
+We’ll use the Planetscale serverless driver, `@planetscale/database`, to work with Deno.
+First we want to import the connect method from this package:

 ```tsx
 import { connect } from "npm:@planetscale/database";